MaoZiming/papers/Topics/1-basic-os/04-cpu-scheduling.md

     - currently-running job won’t be using the CPU during the I/O; it is blocked waiting for I/O completion.
     - The scheduler also has to make a decision when the I/O completes.
 When that occurs, an interrupt is raised, and the OS runs and moves the process that issued the I/O from blocked back to the ready state.
 Of course, it could even decide to run the job at that point.
   - ![alt text](images/04-cpu-scheduling/job-scheduling.png)
-    - A common approach is to treat each 10-ms sub-job of A as an independent job.
-Thus, when the system starts, its choice is whether to schedule a 10-ms A or a 50-ms B. With STCF, the choice is clear: choose the shorter one, in this case A. Then, when the first sub-job of A has completed, only B is left, and it begins running.
-Then a new sub-job of A is submitted, and it preempts B and runs for 10 ms.

 ### MLFQ

-Problem: we want to optimize turnaround and minimize response. we don’t know anything about a process (i.e. job length, etc.)
+- Problem: we want to optimize turnaround and minimize response. we don’t know anything about a process (i.e. job length, etc.)

-Idea:
+- Idea:
   - Number of distinct queues with different priority level: higher priority given more CPU time, lower given less
   - Priority adjusted dynamically based on its behavior, use a feedback mechanism
   - Each queue is assigned a time slice determine how much CPU time a process in that queue is allowed to use before pre-empted and moved to a lower level queue

-Pros: more flexible, allow different process to move between priorities, prevent starvation by increasing process’s priority
+- Pros: more flexible, allow different process to move between priorities, prevent starvation by increasing process’s priority

-Cons: many tunable knobs: # of queues, time slice per queue, how often should priority be boosted, etc.
+- Cons: many tunable knobs: # of queues, time slice per queue, how often should priority be boosted, etc.

 ### EDF

-Assign priorities to the task according to the absolute deadline.
+- Assign priorities to the task according to the absolute deadline.
 The task whose deadline is closet gets the highest priority.

-Pros: efficient in real time system, dynamic
+- Pros: efficient in real time system, dynamic

-Cons: priority inversion (i.e. a low-priority task can block a higher priority task from being executed, if blocking?)
+- Cons: priority inversion (i.e. a low-priority task can block a higher priority task from being executed, if blocking?)

 ### Proportional Share (Fair-Share) Scheduler

-Instead of optimizing for turnaround or response time, scheduler might instead try to guarantee that each job obtain a certain percentage of CPU time
+- Instead of optimizing for turnaround or response time, scheduler might instead try to guarantee that each job obtain a certain percentage of CPU time

-1. Lottery Ticket: use tickets to represent the share of a resource that a process should receive
+  - Lottery Ticket: use tickets to represent the share of a resource that a process should receive
   - Lightweight, randomness
   - But occasionally not deliver right proportions

-1. Stride Scheduling: not use randomness
+- Stride Scheduling: not use randomness

-- Stride: inverse in proportion to # of tickets it has
+  - Stride: **inverse** in proportion to # of tickets it has
   - use the stride and pass to determine which process to run next; pick process to run that has the lowest pass value so far, when you run a process, increment its pass counter by stride

-1. CFS

-- Linux CFS: highly efficient and scalable fair-share scheduler
-- Goal: fairly divide CPU evenly among competing processes
-- use virtual runtime (vruntime), weight with niceness to assign priorities
-- weighted round-robin with dynamic time slices
-- **Priority donation / inheritance**

-  - Problem: priority inversion

-    - Higher-priority task blocked by lower priority task that holds a needed resource (i.e. lock)
-  - Low priority task inherits the high priority of a task it is blocking
-  - Here's a simple example:

-    1. **Low-Priority Task (L)** owns a mutex.
-    2. **High-Priority Task (H)** tries to acquire the same mutex but is blocked because it's owned by **L**.
-    3. **Medium-Priority Task (M)** preempts **L** because **M** has a higher priority than **L** but lower than **H**.

-    Now, **H** is waiting for **L** to release the mutex, but **L** itself is waiting for CPU time because it's preempted by **M**.
-This is priority inversion.

-    In a system with Priority Donation/Inheritance:

-    1. When **H** is blocked by **L**, the system temporarily elevates the priority of **L** to that of **H**.
-    2. Now, **L** can preempt **M** because it has "inherited" the higher priority.
-    3. **L** quickly finishes its work, releases the mutex.
-    4. **H** can now acquire the mutex and proceed, and **L** returns to its original low priority.

-## Deadlock

-- Deadlock is a specific condition where two or more processes are unable to proceed because each is waiting for the other to release a resource.
-- Prevention
-  - Resource allocation graph: use directed graph to represent resource allocation, avoid cycles
-  - Timeout: set maximum time for acquiring resources

-# Lottery Scheduling
+### Lottery Scheduling

 - Instead of optimizing for turnaround or response time, scheduler might instead try to guarantee that each job obtain a certain percentage of CPU time
   - Fairness!